saltstack/salt/doc/topics/development/contributing.rst

-This guide assumes at least a passing familiarity with `Git <https://git-scm.com/>`__, a common version control tool used across many open source projects, and is necessary for contributing to salt.
+This guide assumes at least a passing familiarity with `Git <https://git-scm.com/>`__, a common version control tool used across many open source projects, and is necessary for contributing to Salt.
 For an introduction to Git, watch `Salt Docs Clinic - Git For the True
 Beginner <https://www.youtube.com/watch?v=zJw6KNvmuq4&ab_channel=SaltStack>`__.
 Because of its widespread use, there are many resources for learning